How to Craft Your Career Pivot: Making Sense of an Unconventional Path

 2. Create a Compelling "Why"

-Every career pivot needs a clear motivation that makes sense to your audience.
-This isn't about inventing a new story—it's about articulating the genuine thread that connects your experiences.
-And I promise, there is one!
+This isn’t about inventing a story.
+It’s about articulating the genuine thread that connects your experiences.

 3. Show the Throughline